 To make sure your summer picnic goes off without a hitch, here are a few quick tips:

-If you want to mak planning your next picnic even easier, I put together a free picnic packing checklist to help you stay organized and stress-free.
+If you want to make planning your next picnic even easier, I put together a free picnic packing checklist to help you stay organized and stress-free.
 You can download it and check everything off as you go!

 More Picnic Ideas You’ll Love